-The Bachelor of Science degree program in Organizational Leadership is an interdisciplinary integrative approach that will prepare students to gain a solid theoretical and practical education in the principles of effective leadership.
-The program objective is to provide students with an education to facilitate and enhance their professional employability within their respective field of study or continue on to graduate study.
-The program emphasizes understanding leadership issues and applying the exercise of ethical leadership in complex social, culturally diverse, team, and organizational settings.
+The Bachelor of Science in Organizational Leadership will prepare students to apply theoretical concepts as practitioners and leaders in the workforce.
+The objective of this program is to provide students with an education to facilitate and enhance their professional employability in their respective fields and to further their endeavors to seek a graduate degree.
+Students will also gain applied knowledge about logic, critical thinking and problem solving.
+The program also emphasizes understanding leadership issues and applying the exercise of ethical leadership in complex social, culturally diverse, team and organizational settings.